-Fort Bragg’s utterly original art scene is anchored by a tight-knit community of artists and makers who showcase and sell their work and commune together at galleries and studios across the city.
+Fort Bragg’s art scene is anchored by a tight-knit community of artists and makers who showcase and sell their work and commune together at galleries and studios across the city.
 Take a trip downtown and get to know our homegrown art and artists—and maybe take a piece home for yourself.

 Founded in 1986 by a group of local artists, Northcoast Artists Gallery, 362 N. Main St., was Fort Bragg’s first artist co-op, and today plays a central role in our arts community.
 Drop into the Edgewater Gallery right next door, 356 N. Main St., another spot where local makers and creatives exhibit a range of artistic media, from fine art to sculpture and jewelry.

 After Edgewater, pop around the corner to Erin Dertner Gallery & Framing, 125 E. Laurel St. #A, featuring the work of local artist and teacher Erin Dertner, who also hosts workshops on-site.
 Then, walk up Laurel to Franklin Street, make a right and enter the Mendocino Coast Photography Gallery, 357 N. Franklin St. This co-op showcases the work of five area photographers who specialize in wildlife, landscape and fine art photography, and whose work can be both admired and purchased on-site.

 A few doors down, the artist-run Partners Gallery, 335 N. Franklin St., is a favorite destination for contemporary art on the North Coast.
 New shows are mounted monthly, with First Friday receptions to meet the artists from 5–8 p.m.